huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 {{!RFC1035}}.

-In the stub to recursive scenario, the use of port 443 as a mutually agreed alternative port can be operationally beneficial, since port 443 is less likely to be blocked than other ports.
+In the stub to recursive scenario, the use of port 443 as a mutually agreed alternative port can be operationally beneficial, since port 443 is used by many services using QUIC and HTTP-3 and thus less likely to be blocked than other ports.
 Several mechanisms for stubs to discover recursives offering encrypted transports, including the use of custom ports, are the subject of ongoing work.